callagano/MarketMelodrama/ACTIVEPIECES_SETUP.md

 ## Overview

-Your app now has a dedicated webhook endpoint at `/api/webhook/tldr` that can receive daily text updates from Activepieces.
+Your app now has a dedicated ActivePieces endpoint at `/api/activepieces/tldr` that can receive daily text updates from Activepieces.
 The workflow will send a POST request with the generated text, and it will automatically appear in the TLDR widget on your app.

-## Webhook vs API Endpoint
+## Available Endpoints

+- **ActivePieces Endpoint**: `/api/activepieces/tldr` - Designed for ActivePieces Return Response action
 - **Webhook Endpoint**: `/api/webhook/tldr` - More flexible, accepts various field names
 - **API Endpoint**: `/api/tldr-update` - Standard API endpoint